goatshriek/wrapture/docs/examples/basic/README.md

 tells Wrapture that the output of the function is a pointer to a struct that is the underlying type.

-Next, we'll describe the destructor function in a similar way:
+Next, we describe the destructor function in a similar way:

 ```yaml
     destructor: